maximilianou/docker15_react_redux_onefile/README.md

 ---

-The environment runs with, editor vscode, and docker-compose just to use it.
+I run the environment with, editor vscode, docker-compose just to use it.
 And we can change the code, and see changes on runtime.

 ```bash